Suicide prevention and postvention

 Alongside a strong organisational suicide prevention strategy, it is vital that employers include a suicide postvention strategy into their management of the crisis, supporting those staff affected by suicide and experiencing trauma, as well as those experiencing bereavement due to death by suicide of a colleague or loved one.

-New suicide postvention guidance developed by the University of Surrey uses insight and testimonials from NHS staff affected by colleague suicide as well as those who have provided support to staff affected by suicide.
+The suicide postvention guidance developed by the University of Surrey uses insight and testimonials from NHS staff affected by colleague suicide as well as those who have provided support to staff affected by suicide.
 The guidance is intended for everyone who works in the NHS but is also targeted towards NHS executive leaders, decision makers and policymakers.
-It was launched on 25 July 2023, with a recording of the launch event now available.
+Watch a recording of the launch event.

 The NHS Confederation, NHS Employers, NHS England and Samaritans have also recently developed a dedicated postvention toolkit.
 This practical resource is aimed at helping NHS organisations develop a process for managing the impact of employee suicide on colleagues and is particularly useful for staff working in human resources, occupational health and health and wellbeing.